NSLS-II/docs/source/examples/simple-scan.rst

     RE = RunEngine({})

 First, set up a table and a plot.
 The table takes a list of field names to show.
-The plot takes a field name for yfollowed (optionally) by a field name for x.
+The plot takes a field name for y followed (optionally) by a field name for x.
 (If only y is provided, it plots y against point number.)

 .. ipython:: python